21Charan/Deals-Bio/README.md

 - `generate_report.py` — the generator script.
 - `template.html` — the HTML/CSS/JS template with `__PLACEHOLDER__` tokens
   the script replaces.
-- `.gitignore` — excludes employee data, photos, the PwC logo, and the generated output from version control.
+- `.gitignore` — excludes employee data, photos, the school test logo, and the generated output from version control.
 - `README.md` — this file.